-- A. The Annual Meeting date was Sept.
-24th, 2020. - a.
+- A. The Annual Meeting date was Oct.
+14th, 2021. - a.
 The meeting was advertised. - b.
 There was a formal agenda that addressed all issues. - c.
-The meeting was held at night before a PTO meeting to encourage attendance.
-Childcare and food were provided.
+The meeting was held the week before Parent/Teacher Conferences. - B. A Spring family engagement meeting is scheduled for May 10th, 2022. - a.
+The meeting will be advertised. - b.
+A formal agenda will include an opportunity for families to ask questions and provide input regarding the Title I program. - c.
+Summer reading materials will be provided to families during this meeting.